-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+The information relating to the third party is not well known and would only be known to a limited group of people with a business need to know.
+As this information is only known to a limited group of people, the individual concerned is not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.

-I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access to documents relating to a Tariff Concession Order rather than information which wholly relates to other individuals.
+I do not consider that the information relating specifically to the third party would be relevant to the broader scope of your request, as you are seeking access to information regarding a Tariff Concession Order rather than information which wholly relates to other individuals.